 - Deciding what to copy

 - Securing the WAL stream

 - Setting up a hot standby

 - Upgrading to asynchronous replication

 - Bulletproofing with synchronous replication

-- Faking replication with pg_receivexlog
+- ► Faking replication with pg\receivexlog

 - Setting up Slony

 - Copying a few tables with Slony

-- Setting up Bucardo
+- ▶ Setting up Bucardo

 - Copying a few tables with Bucardo

 - Setting up Londiste

 - Copying a few tables with Londiste

-- Setting up pglogical

-- Copying a few tables with pglogical

 One element that is absolutely required for any highly available PostgreSQL installation is replication.
-It does not matter if we have a Storage Area Network (SAN) that provides disk redundancy, nor is DRBD or other block-level replication sufficient to protect our investment.
+It does not matter if we have a SAN that provides disk redundancy, nor is DRBD or other block-level replication sufficient to protect our investment.
 Duplicating and backing up data is always a good practice, but when it comes to availability, we need online copies of the database.